The Debut (2000 film): Production

+Development

 The Debut is based on a ten-minute short film Cajayon had made as his thesis project at Loyola Marymount University in Los Angeles, California, United States.
 He incorporated themes from co-writer John Manal Castro's short film, Diary of a Gangsta Sucka.
-The full-length film took eight years to produce and raise funding for (from 1992 to 2000), another year to be released in theaters, and two years to go on DVD in 2003 and television.

 After shooting the first ten minutes of his thesis project, Cajayon sent the movie script to potential private financial backers but was turned down.
-Cajayon and Castro shopped the film to every major Hollywood studio (Disney, Warner Bros., MGM, Paramount, 20th Century Fox, Columbia, Universal), but were rebuffed.
+Cajayon and Castro shopped the film to major Hollywood studios, but were rebuffed.

 At one point, producer Dean Devlin, who is half Filipino, became associated with the project, but the film was still unable to secure funding.
 Eventually the film was able to garner a grant from the NAATA (National Asian American Telecommunications Association).
 Cajayon tapped Picture Bride producer Lisa Onodera, Greg Spence, and Celestial Pictures to produce the film.

+Casting

 Adult roles in the movie were cast in the Philippines, where casting director Ernest Eschaler held casting sessions in Manila.
 The filmmakers were able to cast Tirso Cruz III, Gina Alajar, Eddie Garcia, and comedian Fe de los Reyes.

 Back in the US, the filmmakers put out a casting call for the lead character, eventually selecting Dante Basco, who played Rufio in the 1991 Steven Spielberg film Hook.
 Actress Joy Bisco was cast as the female lead.
 In addition to Dante Basco in the lead role, the film also features other members of the Basco family (Derek, Darion, Dion, and Arianna).

+Filming

 Production started on October 21, 1997 at the Cantwell-Sacred Heart of Mary High School in Montebello, California.
 Reshoots were done a year after production finished.
 The musical score and licensing of songs for the soundtrack was done in 1999.
+The full-length film took eight years to produce and raise funding for (from 1992 to 2000), another year to be released in theaters, and two years to go on DVD in 2003 and television.

+Release

+Film festivals

 The film had its world premiere as the Opening Night Attraction of the 15th Annual Los Angeles Asian Pacific Film & Video Festival on May 18, 2000.

-Early success

-Prior to the film's theatrical release in 2001, the film was shown at various film festivals around the United States, including the Hawaii International Film Festival (HIFF) in November 2000.
-American film critic Roger Ebert, in attendance, was given a private screening of the film and gave the film a "thumbs up."
-The Debut won the 2000 HIFF Audience Award for Best Feature Film, beating out heavily favored Crouching Tiger, Hidden Dragon.
+It played the film festival circuit around the United States, including the Hawaii International Film Festival (HIFF) in November 2000.
+American film critic Roger Ebert, who was in attendance, was given a private screening of the film and gave the film a "thumbs up."
+The Debut won the 2000 HIFF Audience Award for Best Feature Film, beating out the heavily favored Crouching Tiger, Hidden Dragon.